weggert2/safe-cpp-csv-parser/README.md

 Examples:

   * `CSVReader<4, trim_chars<' '>, double_quote_escape<',','\"'> >` reads 4 columns from a normal CSV file with string escaping enabled.
-  * `CSVReader<3, trim_chars<' '>, no_quote_escape<'\t'>, throw_on_overflow, single_line_comment<'#'> >` reads 3 columns from a tab separated file with string escaping disabled.
+  * `CSVReader<3, trim_chars<' '>, no_quote_escape<'\t'>, set_to_max_on_overflow, single_line_comment<'#'> >` reads 3 columns from a tab separated file with string escaping disabled.
 Lines starting with a # are ignored.

 The constructors and the file location functions are exactly the same as for `LineReader`.
 See its documentation for details.

 There are three methods that deal with headers.
 The `read_header` methods reads a line from the file and rearranges the columns to match that order.
 It also checks whether all necessary columns are present.
 The `set_header` method does *not* read any input.
 Use it if the file does not have any header.
 Obviously it is impossible to rearrange columns or check for their availability when using it.
 The order in the file and in the program must match when using `set_header`.
 The `has_column` method checks whether a column is present in the file.
 The first argument of `read_header` is a bitfield that determines how the function should react to column mismatches.
-The default behavior is to throw an `error::extra_column_in_header` exception if the file contains more columns than expected and an `error::missing_column_in_header` when there are not enough.
+The default behavior is to populate an `error::extra_column_in_header` error if the file contains more columns than expected and an `error::missing_column_in_header` when there are not enough.
 This behavior can be altered using the following flags.

   * `ignore_no_column`: The default behavior, no flags are set
   * `ignore_extra_column`: If a column with a name is in the file but not in the argument list, then it is silently ignored.